xinjuezou-whi/whi_rviz_plugins/README.md

 ![Untitled Diagram drawio](https://user-images.githubusercontent.com/72239958/202851886-e404eafc-dae1-488b-bbb4-356eb4cca441.png)

-> Keys are functional while the "Key" indicator is light on in green.
-If it is gray click the anywhere of the teleop panel to activate it.
+> Keys are functional while the "Key" indicator is lit in green.
+If it is gray click anywhere on the teleop panel to activate it.
 > ![activate](https://user-images.githubusercontent.com/72239958/202852068-e9f2c921-3cc8-46ae-880f-5bece0c381a1.gif)

 ### Enable Teleop property
-This property toggles the publish of twist message.
-It is helpful to avoid the collision of cmd_vel while the plugin is added in navigation's configuration.
+This property toggles the publishing of twist message.
+It is helpful to avoid the collision of cmd_vel while the plugin is added to the navigation's configuration.

 ## Use Map_saver
 Add the Teleop panel by opening the "Panels" menu and then "Add New Panel" within that.
 This should bring up a Panel class chooser dialog, and select the "Map_saver" within whi_rviz_plugins":

 ![image](https://user-images.githubusercontent.com/72239958/202853152-601e29cf-00cf-4d0b-8c8f-170ad75a8948.png)

-Once the map is satified to you, just click the "Save" button to save it:
+Once the map is satisfied to you, just click the "Save" button to save it:

 ![image](https://user-images.githubusercontent.com/72239958/202853295-8db92ae3-2eec-4a9a-bad7-8a09b027c21c.png)